microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 with the top confidence scores at the right of the convolutional neural network from before.

-There's a simple web-based UI you can use to tru it out at aka.ms/try-computervision, so let's try it out now.
+There's a simple web-based UI you can use to try it out at aka.ms/try-computervision, so let's try it out now.
 In a moment, I'll also show you how to access the API programatically.